ml-opensource/Playbook/ci/bitrise-complete-guide-cloud-signing.md

 - SLACK_CHANNEL - name of the Slack channel to send a message when the build succeeds
 - RELEASE_BUILD_CONFIGURATION and TEST_BUILD_CONFIGURATION - change only if you have different names in your project.
 - BITRISE_PROJECT_PATH and BITRISE_SCHEME - change them from placeholders to your project's values.
+- RUN_TESTS_BEFORE_BUILDING - change to true if you want to run tests in your build workflows.
+This increases the build time significantly.
 Leave the BUILD_CONFIGURATION empty.
 This is assigned in the preparation steps during building.

 <p align="center">